oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Network Security Services (NSS) is a set of libraries designed to support cross-platform development of security-enabled client and server applications.

-**URL**
+**More Information**

 https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS